 Don serves as President of the Taylor Hooton Foundation and sits on the Board of Directors.
 He founded the Taylor Hooton Foundation in 2004, the year following the loss of his youngest son, Taylor.
 Since founding this organization, Don has become the leading national spokesman on the issue of appearance and performance enhancing drug use (anabolic steroids, dietary supplements, hGH, etc.) by our nation’s youth.
 He and his team have spoken directly to over 1 million people across the country, he has appeared as an expert witness before Congress on three occasions, regularly meets with Federal Government officials, has met with several governors, and spoken to multiple state legislatures.
 Additionally, he has appeared on a number of national and international TV and radio programs to discuss this important topic.

 Don recently became a member of the advisory board of Digital Citizens Alliance, a consumer-oriented coalition focused on educating the public and policy makers on the threats that consumers face on the Internet and the importance for Internet stakeholders – individuals, government and industry – to make the Web a safer place.

 For his work in the field, Don was named Texas Sports Personality of the Year by the Dallas Morning News and was named one of the Top 100 Most Influential Sports Educators in America by the Institute for International Sports.
 Most recently, he was selected to receive the Distinguished Service Award by the United States Sports Academy.

-Prior to forming the foundation, Don had a successful 33-year career in the telecommunications software business.
+Prior to forming the foundation, Don had a successful 33-year career as a marketing executive in the telecommunications software business.
 Don and his wife, Gwen, live in McKinney, TX, have been married for 41 years, and are the proud parents of three children, Mackenzie, Donald and Taylor (deceased).
 They also have two grandchildren: Aidan and Avery.